 Eat Company is a local Haagse cafe and restaurant with three locations around the city.
 For those looking for a quiet place to work, Urban Work Cafe focuses on creating a good working environment cafe while the other branches of Eat Company cater more to your typical cafe needs, so expect more noise.
 The emphasis here is serving healthy food at an affordable price, so expect reasonable vegan-friendly food at a great price.
 (Five euros!?)

 Coffee-star is one of my favorite cafes in the Hague to work at as they’re closed within the public library.
-Expect affordable prices, polite service, and a work-friendly environment with super fast wifi.
+Expect affordable prices, polite service, and a work-friendly environment with super-fast wifi.
 Right on Spui, you’ll find the cafe overlooking the main square and Primark, making it the perfect stop-off after a day of shopping.
 There are other branches within the Hague, but this is my favorite one.
+I collect stamps from here!

 This unique cafe in the Hague, a short bike ride from Den Haag HS, is located within an old warehouse.
 The baristas at Capriole Cafe are serving up organic coffee in a tasteful, minimalistic and professional environment.
 I’d consider this cafe one of the better working cafes in the Hague.